imiron-io/www/content/ja/Career/index.md

 ---
-type: "page"
-title: 'Career'
+title: "CAREER"
-omit_header_text: true
-featured_image: ''
 menu: "main"
 weight: -100
+featured_image: "/images/jump.jpg"
+omit_header_text: true
 ---

 At Imiron, we're on a mission to push the boundaries of technology in a critical domain.
 We're a young startup looking for exceptional individuals to join us on this exciting journey.
 You'll be working with Dr. James Haydon and Prof. Ichiro Hasuo, with a chance to shape the early design of the product.